xPeach-94/git-workshop/README.markdown

 7. Undoing changes
 8. Branching and merging
 9. Pull Requests (including WIP/DRAFT)
+10. Forking excisting projects
-10. Fixing conflicts
+11. Fixing conflicts
-11. Using GIT via Github Desktop
+12. Using GIT via Github Desktop

 Next time someone is asking you something about Git, you're ready to answer them!
 Congratulations!
 Want to learn more?
 Try to create your very own repository, and start playing!